lfiore/upldf/README.md

 * Give the webserver read and write permissions for the created file storage folder

+### After install

+* Register a user account for yourself and set "user_admin" to 1 in the databse

 ## Demo

 You can demo the script at https://upldf.com/